Shopify/sewing-kit-next/packages/plugin-stylelint/README.md

 # `@sewing-kit/plugin-stylelint`

-> New to `sewing-kit`?
-[This guide](TODO) explains what `sewing-kit` is, how it’s organized, and how to use it in a project.
-Read through that overview if you haven’t already — it should help to clarify how to use the tools documented below.

 This package provides a `sewing-kit` plugin that runs [stylelint](https://stylelint.io) as part of the [`sewing-kit lint` command](TODO).

 ## Installation